Corpse Talk Season 2

 Murphy’s cartooning is a simple and all-purpose style that enables not only the talking heads of the interviews, but departures into their exploits.
 This is no mean feat considering he crams up to twenty panels to a page, and rarely less than fifteen.

 Corpse Talk really is the sugar coated pill for the child reluctant to learn.
-Bring on Season 3.
+There is no Season 3 as the series switches to themed editions, beginning with Corpse Talk: Ground-Breaking Scientists.

 Loading...